DanielQuerolBeltran/skeletonSymfonyApiPlatform/README.md

 API Platform skeleton:

-* **API REST or a GraphQL API** with pagination, data validation, access control, relation embedding, filters and error handling...
+* **API REST** with pagination, swagger documentation, data validation, access control, relation embedding, filters and error handling...

 ## Install

-Installation on command like:
+Installation on command line:
 1. make prep (It will take some time)

+## Usage
-2. make up
+1. make up
+2. Open on a browser the documentation https://localhost/docs

 ## Credits